Exxon Mobil Corp

 1. Exxon Mobil has a large portfolio of assets gradually upgraded through investments and mix improvements

-3. A potential to double earnings and cash flow by 2027 versus 2019, lowering breakeven from $41/boe in 2021 to $30/bbl in 2027
+3. A potential to double earnings and cash flow by 2027 versus 2019, lowering breakeven to $30/bbl in 2027

 4. Large and efficient refining capacity with opportunities to repurse assets for production of low-cost biofuelds